 Phase two of the Arcade’s redevelopment would include the rehabilitation of the McCrory and Kuhns buildings, Gibbons Annex, and the Third Street arcade.
 35 It would include 32 micro-apartments on the third through fifth floors spread between the Third Street arcade and Gibbons Annex.
 4 35 The University of Dayton pledged to relocate its Entrepreneurial Center to the McCrory Building, occupying all three floors.

-In March 2018, Miler-Valentine pulled out of the project and was replaced by the Model Group of Cincinnati and St. Louis-based McCormack Baron Salazar.
-37
+In March 2018, Miler-Valentine pulled out of the project and was replaced by a coalition known as Dayton Arcade Partners, which included Cross Street Partners, McCormack Baron Salazar, The Model Group, and Structural Technologies.
+37 47

 - Frolik, Cornelius.
 “Redevelopment of Arcade expected to take years.”
 Dayton Daily News, 28 Jan.
 2016.